Everyone needs to read this crucial

 For a bit more refreshment

-I've added lots of colourful new material to the murals page.
+I've added lots of colourful new

 Please do re-visit

-from time to time - there's lots here to goggle at, you probably
+- there's lots here to goggle at

-missed a few bits, and plenty of paintings are still available
+and plenty of paintings are still available

-to buy, including several not shown here.
+including several not shown here.

 If you need me urgently